"The USPTO cares about you and your family."

 When Collin’s Wounded Warrior program coordinator informed him of a veterans hiring event at the United States Patent and Trademark Office (USPTO), the Baltimore native and 20-year retired United States Navy Chief Petty Officer decided to attend.
 After working as a contractor for more than 12 years, he wanted to be a federal employee.

 The fair was hosted by the Office of the Chief Information Officer (OCIO) and led to Collin’s selection to a position within the Office of Organizational Policy and Governance (OPG) in 2014, where he currently serves as an Information Technology (IT) Project Manager.
 In this role, he works on creating financial dashboards and quality metrics for the Software Quality Assurance Division and Test Automation Branch.

-The USPTO Military Association (UMA) assists veterans, reservists and military family members at the USPTO.
-With over 400 members, UMA boasts the second-highest membership of all 18 affinity groups at the USPTO.
+The USPTO Military Association (UMA) assists veterans, reservists, and military family members at the USPTO.
+With over 200 members, the UMA has one of the highest memberships of all 40+ voluntary employee organizations at the USPTO.

 “The USPTO cares about you and your family,” says Collin.
 Valuable work-life policies allow Collin time for his other interests, like family, football, and of course, Corvettes.
 Collin is the treasurer for the Black Knights Corvette Club, of Stafford, Virginia, where members (90 percent of whom are veterans) enjoy modifying their cars and attending Corvette events across the country.

 Collin credits some of his career success to being well-rounded in his IT skills.
 “Learn a little about a lot,” is his advice to others who may want to pursue a similar career path.
 He also notes the top skills needed to be successful at his job are time management, a collaborative mindset, and flexibility.